 Put into context, his achievements are even more remarkable.
 Lucas Hernandez, Raphael Guerreiro and Daley Sinkgraven have been the first choice left-backs at the other clubs currently in the top four this term, respectively at Bayern Munich, Borussia Dortmund and Bayer Leverkusen.

-Although Guerreiro has four assists, none of that trio have found the net in the league in 2020/21.
-And where Angelino is a cornerstone of a Leipzig side with the stingiest defence (four goals conceded), Bayern (11) and Leverkusen (eight) have shipped considerably more than that, while Dortmund have let in five.
+Although Guerreiro has a goal and three assists, none of others have found the net in the league in 2020/21.
+And where Angelino is a cornerstone of a Leipzig side with the stingiest defence (nine goals conceded), Bayern (16) and Dortmund (10) have shipped more than that, while Leverkusen have also let in nine.

 But none of the 23-year-old’s achievements or abilities would be of much value without the technique to accompany them.
 Here, too, he excels.
 “In training he bangs in a lot of goals, often from the tightest of angles,” Nagelsmann said.
 His textbook free-kick against Freiburg on Matchday 7 also underlines that this is a player of serious quality.